 In an effort to raise awareness, law enforcement plans to crack down on distracted drivers for the month of April.
 Texas legislature has issued a ban on all texting while driving for young drivers and bus drivers.
 Additionally, motorists are not allowed to use handheld phones in school zones.

-Contact a personal injury attorney from The Daspit Law Firm today for more information.
+Contact an attorney from The Daspit Law Firm today for more information.